MRUTYUNJAYAMOHANTY/complete-angular-guide/README.md

 # create component without spec files
   ng g c component-name --skip-tests
   ## --no-strict is optional
-     If we want to make strict = false in tsconfig.json
+     * It does strict = false in tsconfig.json

-  In this work-space most application are made having --no-strict false.
+     * In this work-space most application are made having --no-strict false.
-  - make add routing : false
+     * while installing an application choosed below options ?
+Would you like to add Angular routing?
+No
-  - choose style sheet : css
+        ?
+Which stylesheet format would you like to use?
+CSS